powsybl/powsybl-core/docs/README.md

 ### From a terminal

-Navigate to the root of the project and run the following commands:
+Navigate to the "docs" directory of the project and run the following commands:

 Install the requirements the first time:
 ~~~bash